butyi/movscan/README.md

 Motivation
 ==========
 I have a large suitcase of 8mm movies.
 To see one, I must prepare projector and environment which is too complicated.
+Would be good to digitalize them as automated way as possible.

 ToDo
 ====